Sinaptik-AI/pandas-ai/README.md

 You can find more examples in the [examples](examples) directory.

-## 🔒 Privacy & Security

-In order to generate the Python code to run, we take some random samples from the dataframe, we randomize it (using random generation for sensitive data and shuffling for non-sensitive data) and send just the randomized head to the LLM.

-If you want to enforce further your privacy you can instantiate PandasAI with `enforce_privacy = True` which will not send the head (but just column names) to the LLM.

 ## 📜 License

 PandasAI is available under the MIT expat license, except for the `pandasai/ee` directory (which has it's [license here](https://github.com/Sinaptik-AI/pandas-ai/blob/master/pandasai/ee/LICENSE) if applicable.